 Similarly, the cost functional \eqref{costfunctional} could be written as \eqref{eq: rewritten cost functional of limiting process} as discussed above.
 Since $(\hat{V}_n, \hat{L}_n)$ converges to $(X, L)$ a.s. as $n$ tends to positive infinity and non-negativity of $e^{-\alpha t} \hat{L}_n(t)$, the Fatou's lemma renders

-Now, we are left to consider the convergence of the first term $E\left[\int_0^{\infty} e^{-\alpha t}C(u_n(\hat{V}_n(t)))dt\right]$.
+Now, we are left to justify the convergence of the first expectation in \eqref{eq: rewritten cost functional of QCP}.
 First, we consider the convergence of the integrand.
-By applying Lemma 4.6 in \cite{lee2011convergence} and Proposition \ref{diffusion limit} with the help of the continuous mapping theorem, for each $\epsilon>0$, we obtain the following inequalities:
+By applying Lemma 4.6 in \cite{lee2011convergence}, Proposition \ref{diffusion limit}, and continuous mapping theorem, for each $\epsilon>0$, we obtain the following inequalities: